Anna Windass: Storylines

-Anna is stunned to learn that Gary has developed a crush on Tina after discovering he bought her late father's wedding ring at a pawn shop after it was stolen.
+A few months later, however, Anna is stunned to learn that Gary has developed a crush on Tina after discovering he bought her late father's wedding ring at a pawn shop after it was stolen.
 Anna keeps this secret, but Gary takes things too far when he tries to kiss Tina, but she rejects him.
 Izzy learns of this and Tina goes into premature labour.
 Tina gives birth to Gary and Izzy's baby son, "Jake", but Izzy does not want Gary to see him because of his betrayal.
 After seeing Gary and Izzy argue, Tina decides to keep the baby and raise him with her boyfriend, Tommy Duckworth (Chris Fountain).
 This leads to Anna insulting Tina on numerous occasions.
 When Gary tells Anna how long it could take to get residency, Anna storms into The Rovers and slaps Tina for taking "Jake", renamed Joe.
 Izzy and Gary are terrified that Tina will report Anna to Social Services, but she doesn't.
 Later, Izzy and Gary decide not to fight Tina but Tommy, Rita and Dennis convince Tina to allow "Joe" to be raised by his biological parents.

-Anna is also stressed when Faye decides to live with her biological father, Tim Metcalfe (Joe Duttine).
+In 2013, Anna becomes stressed when Faye decides to live with her biological father, Tim Metcalfe (Joe Duttine).
 When Anna bans Faye from seeing Tim, she lies to Brian Packham (Peter Gunn), telling him that Anna hits her at home.
 Social workers Nicola Waite (Maxine Burth) and Stephen Bowyer (Dana Haqjoo) arrive to question Anna and Faye, who reveals that Anna has never hit her.
 Anna allows Faye to move in with Tim, making Anna break down in Owen's arms.
 When Tim goes on a trip to Newcastle for work, Faye tells him that she will stay with Anna and Owen but stays at Tim's flat alone.
 Faye is later caught stealing from Dev Alahan's (Jimmi Harkishin) shop by Mary Taylor (Patti Clare) and Sophie Webster (Brooke Vincent).
 Mary and Sophie tell Owen and Anna.
 Anna feeds Faye and gives her a shower, before angrily confronting Tim about leaving Faye home alone.

-Tim begins a relationship with Anna's next-door neighbour Sally Webster (Sally Dynevor), causing friction between the two women.
-Anna grows annoyed when Tim and Sally are constantly buying new things that impress Faye.
-Sally decides to have a garden party on the same day that Anna is planning on having a barbecue, which leads to further friction and the guests being torn on which barbecue to attend, especially Roy and Hayley, as Sally is a close friend and Anna is their employee.
+In Summer 2013, Tim begins a relationship with Anna's next-door neighbour Sally Webster (Sally Dynevor) and this sparks a bitter conflict between the two women; Anna grows particularly annoyed when Tim and Sally are constantly buying new things that impress Faye.
+Later on Sally decides to have a garden party on the same day that Anna is planning on having a barbecue, which leads to further friction and the guests being torn on which barbecue to attend, especially Roy and Hayley, as Sally is a close friend and Anna is their employee.
 When Anna runs out of tomato ketchup, she uses Sally's without permission, leading to a physical fight as Anna is on one side of the fence and Sally is on the other.
 The fight ends in disaster, however, when Sally and Anna go flying into Anna's back garden with the fence, smashed up and ruined.